A Basic 8 Week Cutting Plan

 Pre plan requirements

-- Allow for 4 cheats meals in 8 weeks to have something to look forward to and break the monotony
+- Allow for 4 cheat meals in 8 weeks to have something to look forward to and break the monotony.

 - Have a solid supplementation plan in place.